cid-harvard/growth-lab-app-front-end/README.md

          - label: string;
          - value: number;

+         To include multi-line labels, include a newline character, \n, to indicate a new line.

       **maxValue**: number;

          Radar charts require a max value at which to compare each individual datums values against.